FROM: 2 weeks: £ 600 – USD$ 870 | 4 weeks: £ 925 – USD$ 1345 | 6 weeks: £ 1225 – USD$ 1775

 As a medical volunteer in Namibia you will help to provide valuable support and assistance to the Caprivi region’s doctors, nurses and health workers.
-You will make an important contribution to the improvement of health and welfare services for the local communities.

 The aim of the Namibia Medical Volunteer Project is to promote good health programmes, create awareness and provide education about ways to prevent the spread of disease.

 Africa’s population, of approximately one billion people in 2009, continues to suffer from a huge burden of potentially preventable and treatable diseases.
 The result is not just high mortality rates and suffering, but also a significant negative impact upon economic development and the social structure of communities.
 It is estimated that more than two million people die as a result of AIDS in sub-Saharan Africa each year and UNAIDS reported about 92% of all AIDS deaths worldwide in 2007 were in Africa.
 In addition, WHO 2008 figures estimated that 385,000 people die from Tuberculosis and nearly one million from malaria in Africa each year.